What’s new on Netflix? The latest films and TV shows to watch - TheNewsTrace

 Monday 24th February: Higher Name Saul season 5

-The first episode of the wonderful Breaking Dangerous spin-off’s penultimate sequence arrives as we speak, with subsequent episodes added on a weekly foundation thereafter.
+The first episode of the superb Breaking Unhealthy spin-off’s penultimate collection arrives at present, with subsequent episodes added on a weekly foundation thereafter.
 Watch on Netflix

 Sunday 23rd February: Glitch Techs

-Animated sequence about two teenagers utilizing their jobs at a online game retailer as a entrance for his or her actual jobs: searching down online game monsters who’ve escaped into the true world.
-Watch on Netflix.
+Animated collection about two teenagers utilizing their jobs at a online game retailer as a entrance for his or her actual jobs: searching down online game monsters who’ve escaped into the true world.
+Watch on Netflix

 Saturday 22nd February: Hello Bye, Mama!

-A model new South Korean sequence a few ghost who will get a second likelihood at life and returns to her (now remarried) husband and youngster.
-Watch on Netflix.
+A model new South Korean collection a couple of ghost who will get a second likelihood at life and returns to her (now remarried) husband and baby.
+Watch on Netflix

 Friday 21st February: Gentefied season one

-Three Latin cousins navigate their variations as they work to preserve their grandfather’s taco store afloat in an LA neighbourhood.
+Three Latin cousins navigate their variations as they work to hold their grandfather’s taco store afloat in an LA neighbourhood.
 Watch on Netflix

 Thursday 20th February: Spectros

-Set within the Liberdade neighbourhood of São Paulo, this sequence follows a gaggle of youngsters as they face off towards an evil drive bringing vengeful spirits again from the useless… Watch on Netflix
+Set within the Liberdade neighbourhood of São Paulo, this collection follows a gaggle of youngsters as they face off towards an evil power bringing vengeful spirits again from the lifeless… Watch on Netflix

 Wednesday 19th February: Love Is Blind

-This high-concept relationship present sees a gaggle of singletons couple up and get engaged earlier than they know what their accomplice truly seems like.
-Once they lastly meet in particular person, their newfound relationship is put to the last word check.
+This high-concept courting present sees a gaggle of singletons couple up and get engaged earlier than they know what their associate really appears like.
+Once they lastly meet in individual, their newfound relationship is put to the final word check.
 Watch on Netflix

 Add Comment